tkn-tub/ns3-gym/src/internet/doc/tcp.rst

      SetPropagationDelay (MilliSeconds (50));
    }

-For other properties, set after the object creation, we can use ConfigureProperties.
+For other properties, set after the object creation, one can use ConfigureProperties ().
-The difference is that some values, for example initial congestion window or initial slow start threshold, are applicable only to a single instance, not to every instance we have.
-Usually, methods which requires an id and a value are meant to be called inside ConfigureProperties.
+The difference is that some values, such as initial congestion window or initial slow start threshold, are applicable only to a single instance, not to every instance we have.
+Usually, methods that requires an id and a value are meant to be called inside ConfigureProperties ().
 Please see the doxygen documentation for an exhaustive list of the tunable properties.

 .. code-block:: c++